 The proportion of citizens who prefer raising taxes among the four reform options may also be shaped by the existing distribution of contributions for public pension schemes in each country.
 For instance, in countries with higher worker contribution rates, we might expect support for further increases in taxes to support pensions to be low.
 Indeed, the correlation between the public pension scheme average worker contribution rate and the proportion of individuals who prefer raising taxes is negative, though not statistically significant (r = -0.363, p = 0.116, n = 20).
 There is no correlation between the employer contribution rate and individual preferences for raising taxes (0.170, p = .473, n = 20).
-Together, the preceding discussion of cross-national patterns in beliefs about who should and who will bear the costs of retirement and preferences among reform options in this country should do first in supporting and financing an aging population?"
+Together, the preceding discussion of cross-national patterns in beliefs about who should and who will bear the costs of retirement and preferences among reform options for the public pension system illustrate the ways in which existing institutions vary with cross-national differences in public opinions.